19hours/sg-statutes/Acts/Arbitration (International Investment Disputes) Act.md

 (4) Any member of the Tribunal may attach his individual opinion to the award, whether he dissents from the majority or not, or a statement of his dissent\.

-(5) The Centre shall not publish the award without the consent of the parties\.
+(5) The Centre shall not publish the award without the consent of the parties.

 Article 49